TransparentHealth/bulk-claims-for-value/README.md

 Participants
 ------------

-* Duke Health
-* Duke Margolis Center for Health Policy
+The Duke-Margolis Center for Health Policy functions as convener of participants.
+The participants are:

 * UNC Health Care
 * Wellcare/Centene
 * Blue Cross Blue Shield of North Carolina
-* NC Department of Health and Human Services
+* North Carolina Department of Health and Human Services
 * AmeriHealth Caritas
 * Optum/United Healthcare
+* Duke Health